thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 Alternatively, there is a `-u, --use` argument to exclude all components in the schematic and convert only the ones you want.

+---

+Instead of exporting the whole schematic in a file, you can also export each substrate `-s` or each block `-b` in its own file.

 ### Deal with too close mesh lines : Stub filter example <a name="Deal_with_too_close_mesh_lines_Stub_filter_example"></a>

 For a better understanding of how each component is meshed by Qucs-RFlayout, you can read the documentation (The `/usr[/local]/share/doc/qucsrflayout/oems_mesh_*.pdf` if you ran `make doc` while building).